Squirrel Pest Control

 The horrible smell will often coincide with maggots falling through light fittings and a plague of flies.
 The horror of a rotting squirrel explains why trapping is a more attractive option.

-The shooting of squirrel populations is something we are equipped to tackle and where required, offer a service that compliments our other methods of control.
+The shooting of squirrel populations is something we are equipped to tackle and, where required, offer a service that compliments our other control methods.

-Shooting animals is a last resort because it is rarely a simple or viable process to ensure this is carried out legally and humanely where the squirrels are within a residential building or public area.
+Shooting animals is the last resort because it is rarely a simple or viable process to ensure this is carried out legally and humanely where the squirrels are within a residential building or public area.

-Air pistols are unlikely to deliver the required level of trauma to swiftly dispatch an adult squirrel at distance, making the air rifle a clear choice for an accurate, fast and humane end at distances over 20 feet.
+Air pistols are unlikely to deliver the required level of trauma to swiftly dispatch an adult squirrel at a distance, making the air rifle a clear choice for an accurate, fast and humane end at distances over 20 feet.

-You must always endeavour to reduce as far as possible any suffering, and an air pistol fails that test at distance.
+It would be best if you always endeavoured to reduce as far as possible any suffering, and an air pistol fails that test at a distance.